rohilverma13/Rohil-Verma-Portfolio/pmo/README.md

 This project is the initial stages of an application my friend and I are developing.
+The application is essentially a social media app that aims to build human to human connections through music listening habits.
 It is locally hosted right now and is still going through drastic design and development changes, but here is a picture of how I initially coded it: